-- Publically accessible, but users are required to sign-in
+- Publicly accessible, but users are required to sign-in

-- Publically accessible, but only your Glide team members can sign-in
+- Publicly accessible, but only your Glide team members can sign-in

-- Publically accessible, but only users in the users table can sign-in
+- Publicly accessible, but only users in the users table can sign-in

-- Publically accessible, but only users with an email matching your domain can sign-in
+- Publicly accessible, but only users with an email matching your domain can sign-in

 A user table is where the data for each of your users is stored.
 Each row represents a user, and each column a property of that user.
 This table is essential unless your project is totally public with no sign-in.